spring-io/develocity-conventions/README.md

     - `CI build` when building on Bamboo or Jenkins, linking to the build on the CI server.
     - `Git commit build scans`, linking to scans for other builds of the same git commit.

+### Build scan publishing credentials

+**Credentials must not be configured in environments where pull requests are built.**

 Publishing to [ge.spring.io](https://ge.spring.io) requires authentication via an access key.
 When running on CI, the access key should be made available via the `GRADLE_ENTERPRISE_ACCESS_KEY` environment variable.
 On Bamboo, the environment variable should be set to `${bamboo.gradle_enterprise_secret_access_key}`.
 On Concourse, the environment variable should be set using `((gradle_enterprise_secret_access_key))` from CredHub.
 On Jenkins, the environment variable should be set using the `gradle_enterprise_secret_access_key` secret text credential.
 When running locally, an access key can be provisioned by running `./gradlew provisionGradleEnterpriseAccessKey` once the project has been configured to use this plugin.

 ### Git branch names